Royal Rumble (2015)

-The 2015 Royal Rumble was the 28th annual Royal Rumble professional wrestling pay-per-view and livestreaming event produced by WWE.
-It took place on January 25, 2015, at the Wells Fargo Center in Philadelphia, Pennsylvania, and was the first Royal Rumble to air on the WWE Network, which launched in February 2014.
+The 2015 Royal Rumble was a professional wrestling event produced by WWE.
+It was the 28th annual Royal Rumble and took place on January 25, 2015, at the Wells Fargo Center in Philadelphia, Pennsylvania, marking the second Royal Rumble held at this venue after the 2004 event, when it was formerly known as Wachovia Center; the arena changed its name to Wells Fargo Center in 2010.
+The event aired via pay-per-view (PPV) and livestreaming, which made it the first Royal Rumble to livestream on the WWE Network, which launched in February 2014.
 As has been customary since 1993, the Royal Rumble match winner received a world championship match at that year's WrestleMania.
 For the 2015 event, the winner received a match for the WWE World Heavyweight Championship at WrestleMania 31.

-Six matches were contested at the event, with one match on the Kickoff pre-show.
+Six matches were contested at the event, including one on the Kickoff pre-show.
 In the main event, Roman Reigns won the 2015 Royal Rumble match by last eliminating Rusev.
 Also on the event's card, The Usos (Jey Uso and Jimmy Uso) defeated The Miz and Damien Mizdow to retain the WWE Tag Team Championship, while WWE World Heavyweight Champion Brock Lesnar successfully defended his title against Seth Rollins and John Cena in a triple threat match in the penultimate match.

-Like the previous year's event, the 2015 Royal Rumble was marked by a strongly negative audience reaction to the Royal Rumble match, which was won by Roman Reigns.
-The event as a whole, however, received mixed reviews, with the WWE World Heavyweight Championship triple threat match receiving the most praise from critics and fans.
+Like the previous year's event, the 2015 Royal Rumble was marred by a strongly negative audience reaction to the Royal Rumble match, which was won by Roman Reigns.
+However, the WWE World Heavyweight Championship triple threat match received high praise from critics and fans.
 The event received 145,000 buys (excluding WWE Network views), down from the previous year's 467,000 buys.

 Production

 Background

-The Royal Rumble is an annual gimmick pay-per-view (PPV), produced every January by WWE since 1988.
+The Royal Rumble is an annual professional wrestling pay-per-view (PPV) produced every January by WWE since 1988.
 It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, dubbed the "Big Four".
 It is named after the Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.
 The match generally features 30 wrestlers and the winner traditionally earns a world championship match at that year's WrestleMania.
 For 2015, the winner received a match for the WWE World Heavyweight Championship at WrestleMania 31.
-The 2015 event was the 28th event in the Royal Rumble chronology and was scheduled to be held on January 25, 2015, at the Wells Fargo Center in Philadelphia, Pennsylvania.
-In addition to airing on traditional PPV, the event was available through WWE's online streaming service, the WWE Network, which launched in February 2014, which made it the first Royal Rumble to air on the WWE Network.
+Announced on October 7, 2014, the 2015 event was the 28th Royal Rumble and was scheduled to be held on January 25, 2015, at the Wells Fargo Center in Philadelphia, Pennsylvania, and was the second Royal Rumble held at this venue after the 2004 event, when it was formerly known as Wachovia Center; the arena changed its name to Wells Fargo Center in 2010.
+In addition to airing on traditional pay-per-view, the event was available through WWE's livestreaming service, the WWE Network, which launched in February 2014, which made it the first Royal Rumble to air on the WWE Network.